KyleTy1er/KyleTy1er/README.md

-- Currently working through the data science and machine learning course as a student at LAMBDA School.
 - Passionate about accurate data visualization and "unspurious" correlations :wink:.
 - Love learning, collaborating, and writing useful code.

 - Contact: kyates2861@gmail.com